kocienda/Any/README.md

         static constexpr Actions actions = Actions(copy<T>, move<T>, drop<T>);
     };

-    // This pointer can reference a variety of functions for different types. const Actions *actions;
+    // This pointer can reference a variety of functions for different types
+    // while also being a single concrete type itself so it can serve as
+    // a member variable for the non-templated Any class. const Actions *actions;
 };
 ```